ssnepenthe/metis/README.md

 }
 ```

 This will create a `Metis\Proxy` object to be used in place of the admin page object.
-The proxy will correctly proxy all method calls to the underlying service from the container but hold off on creation of that service until it is actually needed.
+This object will correctly proxy all method calls to the underlying service from the container while holding off on creation of that service until it is actually needed.

-This was a trivial example, of course, but proxies are perfect for cases when a class has many dependencies and is only used on a small number of requests.

 **Access WordPress globals from the container**